adamsilver/fdpb/03-Book-A-Flight.md

 ## 4. Choose flight

-Up to now, we've simply been gathering preferences in order to determine which flights to show them.
+Up to now, we've simply been gathering preferences in order to determine which flights to show.
 Now we have what we need, the user can select a flight from the list of results.

 How it might look: